hygraph/gatsby-starter-hygraph-blog/README.md

 2. **Provide your GraphCMS project keys**

 > In order to use this starter, you'll need to have created a new GraphCMS project using our `Blog Template`.
-You can learn more [here](#).

 Navigate into your new site’s directory and copy the `.env.sample` file.